 Embrace your community

 You’re bound to have some insecurities about embarking on a new challenge, so it’s important to surround yourself with the kind of people who understand.
-While writing itself is usually a solitary pursuit, there’s plenty of company to be had: from the people you meet while researching, to your fellow writers, to the readers.
+While writing itself is usually a solitary pursuit, there’s plenty of company to be had: your fellow writers, readers, the people you meet while researching.
 The writing and publishing communities are vibrant, chatty places, and you can find help and support as well as friendship there.
-Join writing and reading groups, take an online writing course or sign up to a challenge, learn from others at different stages of their career, and listen to the many publishing professionals who give huge amounts of advice to writers for free.
+Join writing and reading groups, take an online writing course or sign up to a challenge, learn from others at different stages of their career, and listen to the many publishing professionals who give enormous amounts of advice to writers for free.
 If you want to talk over your plans, a mini consultation with me might help you start as you mean to go on.

 Enjoy yourself in this new venture, get as much out of it as you can.
 Go ahead and get started, and good luck!